elaeon/dama_ml/README.rst

     $ dama-cli config --edit

 This will display a nano editor where you can edit data_path, models_path, code_path, class_path, metadata_path.

-data_path is where all datasets wiil be saved. models_path is where all files from your models will be saved. code_path is the repository os code. metadata_path is where the metadata database will be saved.
+* data_path is where all datasets wiil be saved.
+* models_path is where all files from your models will be saved.
+* code_path is the repository os code.
+* metadata_path is where the metadata database will be saved.

-* Build a dataset
+Building a dataset

 .. code-block:: python